chai-jay/angular-interview/README.md

 # angular-interview
-For working session while interviewing candidates
+For working session while interviewing candidates.
+This focuses on lazy loading and creating a Reactive Form.

 ## Steps: